 '''

+{

-"FullName": "SalesEvents_chn",
+"FullName": "SalesEvents__chn",

 "Metadata": {

 "channelType": "data",

 "label": "Custom Channel for Sales App"

 }

+}

 '''

-To add enrichment fields, perform a REST request that creates a PlatformEventChannelMember component using Tooling API.
-In this example, the component contains two enriched fields in the enrichedFields array for AccountChangeEvent on the SalesEvents custom channel.
-External\Account\ID\\c is a custom field defined in your org.
+To add enrichment fields, perform a REST request that creates a PlatformEventChannelMember component by using Tooling API.
+In this example, the component contains three enriched fields in the enrichedFields array for AccountChangeEvent on the SalesEvents custom channel.
+Before you create this channel member, create a custom Text(20) field for Account with the label External Account ID.